tjd33/team14/docs/development/git_process.md

 git checkout new_branch

 # Now perform a rebase
-git rebase development
+git rebase development new_branch
 ```

+You can think of this as rebase development onto new_branch.
 This will rebase the development commits BEFORE the commits on your current branch.
 Make sure that you do it this way.
 It is very important.

 After doing this, make sure to run any tests that you've made, so that as you continue your work, you don't break anything unexpected because of a new change.